ck2136/reproducible_research/readme.md

 git checkout master
 ```

-Merging from the `new-data-manage` branch is as such:
+Merging new code from the `new-data-manage` branch into the `master` branch is as such:

 ```
 git merge new-data-manage